And How to Use Your Social Media Properly as a Business

 Facebook users don’t expect to see a post from your company more than two or three times a week.
 It’s more of a news source for businesses.
 By contrast, Twitter users are fine with multiple posts per day because Twitter is more of a conversational source.

 Social media is a necessary tool for the SEO campaign of every business in today’s environment.
-To find out how Infront can set your company up with a award winning SEO campaign call us today.
+To find out how Infront can set your company up with an award-winning SEO campaign call us today.